 Isotretinoin is a form of Vitamin A. It is used to treat severe cystic and inflammatory acne.

-Isotretinoin often results in prolonged or permanent clearance of acne.
+Prolonged usage often results in permanent clearance of acne.

 Isotretinoin reduces sebum production and has anti-inflammatory properties.
 (11) Your dermatologist may recommend a low or high dosage depending on the severity of your acne.

-If you’re pregnant or plan on having a baby, do not consume Isotretinoin.
+If you’re pregnant or plan to conceive, do not consume Isotretinoin.

-Oral antibiotics have been in use to treat acne for over 40 years.
+Oral antibiotics have been used to treat acne for over 40 years.
 Their anti-inflammatory properties are effective in improving acne.
 (12) Your dermatologist may recommend oral antibiotics along with a topical medication.

 Antibiotics should not be used for too long to prevent resistance.

 Cortisone shots provide relief to inflamed areas of the body.
-Corticosteroid shots are sometimes used to treat acne.
+They are sometimes used to treat acne.

 This procedure involves injecting a diluted Corticosteroid directly into the zit (pustule, cyst).
 Your dermatologist may or may not numb the affected area.

 These shots are not meant to be used as a regular treatment for acne.
 They can result in pitting of the skin that may take up to six months to go away and sometimes are permanent.